Home Sweet Hell: Plot

-With friends Freeman and Benji, Murphy discovers Dusty is missing, suspect something went wrong, so they attack Les.
+Discovering Dusty is missing and suspecting that something is wrong, Murphy and his accomplices Freeman and Benji attack Les.
 Murphy also threatens Don by leaving his son a letter, in which he demands a meeting at a strip club.
-Don meets Murphy and his gang and convinces them that Dusty went to Dallas.
-Murphy tells Don that she had his money and threatens to rape his family if he does not pay him $20,000 the next day.
+Don meets Murphy and his gang and convinces them that Dusty left for Dallas after he paid her.
+Murphy threatens to rape his family if he does not pay him $20,000 the next day.

 Don and Mona dig up Dusty's corpse and go to the place where the gang lives.
 While Mona is trying to hide Dusty's body parts in the freezer, Freeman comes home with his girlfriend.
 Mona mortally wounds Freeman, stabs and kills his girlfriend, and shortly calls the police to report a disturbance at the house.
 Before dying, Freeman calls Murphy and tells him what happened.
 Murphy and Benji arrive and find Freeman and his girlfriend dead.
 Murphy also discovers parts of Dusty in the freezer and realizes he was set up.
 Soon the police arrive and find Murphy and Benji at the crime scene.
 The police shoot Benji while Murphy escapes.
 The police decided that Murphy and Benji were responsible for the murders.

 While alone, Don asks Mona why she is so cold-blooded and if it was due to her upbringing.
 Mona threatens to kill him if he ever asks her that question again.
 The next day, Don finds the neighbor's dog dead in his freezer at a house party, and Mona displays very antisocial behavior with their guests.
 Terrified, Don stages an accident to kill Mona.
 After her death, Don and his children move to a new house and are seen in the driveway getting into a new car and driving away.
 The movie ends with Murphy going after their car.
 The screen turns black, and the end credits roll.
 Two shots are heard, followed by a prolonged honk and children's screams, implying that Murphy had killed Don.